security-force-monitor/research-handbook/source/persons_postings.rst

 Description
 ~~~~~~~~~~~

-The role a person plays in the unit, which is not immediate apparent their rank or title.
+The role a person plays in the unit.

 Attribute type
 ~~~~~~~~~~~~~~